 Mailchimp is one such company where people from different departments often work together on side projects.
 Most often, these projects end up being used as growth hackings for the company.
 It’s like they never know what gem they come up with!

 As a hiring manager, set up an open-door policy on the ideation of new projects and solutions.
 Work with department heads to communicate how you encourage collaboration, even across departments.

-Fostering an environment of collaborating takes time, but by leading by example and collaborating with others within the organization yourself, you can instill this value within the team.
+Fostering an environment of collaborating takes time.
+But by leading by example and collaborating with others within the organization yourself, you can instil this value within the team.

 3. Provide resources